FelipeCarlin/CubicSquareCreft/README.md

 ```

 Now run `build.bat` inside the [scripts](https://github.com/FelipeCarlin/CubicSquareCreft/tree/master/scripts) folder.
 After that the executable should be in a folder called `build` in the root folder.
-*Note: The files required for the game to work are in [cubicsquarecreft/data](https://github.com/FelipeCarlin/CubicSquareCreft/tree/master/cubicsquarecreft/data), so in order to work, the EXE file must me copied into this directory, this will be fixed in the future.
+*Note: The files required for the game to work are in [cubicsquarecreft/data](https://github.com/FelipeCarlin/CubicSquareCreft/tree/master/cubicsquarecreft/data), so in order to work, the `win32_cubicsquarecreft.exe` and `cubicsquarecreft.dll` files must me copied into this directory, this will be fixed in the future.

 <br/>